KevLeng/ConfigurationAPI-HandsOn/syntheticapi/README.md

 3. Select **Try it Out**

-4. The following json will create a browser test from Sydney and Singapore.
+4. The following json will create a browser test against the easyTravel homepage from Sydney and Singapore.

+However, you need to change the script to "point" to the external ip address of your easyTravel Production server.

+Copy the followin JSON into a txt editor.
-Modify the following JSON, change the IP address (13.210.14.153) to the IP address if your external production server.
+Modify the JSON (find/replace), the existing IP address (13.210.14.153) to the IP address if your external production server.

 You will find the IP address in 2 locations.

+Only the IP addresses need changing, no further changes are required.

 Copy the resulting JSON into the Example Value field